aarondewindt/topone/work/proposed plan.md

 # Proposed plan

 ## From references:
- - Most RL research in space/orbit trajortory optimization found so far focuses on low-thrust spacecraft and/or interplanetary trajectory optimisation, but there is also research in orbital prediction, planetary landing
+ - Most RL research in space/orbit trajectory optimization found so far focuses on low-thrust spacecraft and/or interplanetary trajectory optimisation, but there is also research in orbital prediction, planetary landing